roidelapluie/blog/content/articles/gluster-split-brain.md

-Title: Fixing a glusterfs split-brain
+Title: Fixing a GlusterFS split-brain
 Category: Linux
-Tags: glusterfs
+Tags: GlusterFS
 Slug: glusterfs-split-brain

 I have found some time to test [GlusterFS](http://gluster.org), in order to use it to replicate data between several servers.